fncbook/fnc/matlab/chapter6.md

 [t, u] = ode45(f, tspan, u0);
 ```

 The warning message we received can mean that there is a bug in the formulation of the problem.
-But if everything has been done correctly, it suggests that the solution may not exist past the indicated time.
+But if everything has been done correctly, it suggests that the solution simply may not exist past the indicated time.
 This is a possibility in nonlinear ODEs.

 ```{code-cell}
 clf